Skip to main content

 • About

-NERC Environmental Research DTP Second Year Student.
-My work focuses on a laboratory analogue of the Quasi-Biennial Oscillation broadly following that of Plumb-McEwan, and seeks to understand how this analogue of the fundamental dynamics responds to changes in forcing and behavior expected in a changing climate, and to explain changes observed in the QBO.
+DPhil Student, NERC Environmental Research DTP.
+My work focuses on a laboratory analogue of the Quasi-Biennial Oscillation (QBO), broadly following the work of Plumb and McEwan.
+The project seeks to better understand how this laboratory model of the fundamental dynamics responds to the changes in forcing and background flow which are expected in a changing climate, in order to explain changes observed in the QBO.

 Research interests